bugbiteme/hello-spring/README.md

 This pipeline has three stages:

-- Build JAR: to build and test the jar file using Maven
+- Build JAR: to build jar file using Maven
+- Test: Run junit testing on build
 - Build Image: to build a container image ("hello") from the JAR archive using OpenShift S2I
 - Deploy: to deploy the "hello" container image in the current project